tukasa0001/TownOfHost/README-EN.md

 When the Snitch completes a task, the name of the extraperson will change to red.
 However, when tasks in the Snitch becomes low, the name of the Snitch will appear to change from the extraperson.

+### BountyHunter

+Team : Impostor<br>
+Decision : Impostor<br>

+Bountyhunter's first kill chooses the target.
+When BountyHunter killed the target, the next killcooldown would haived.

+### Warlock

+Team : Impostor<br>
+Decision : Shapeshifter<br>

+If Warlock kills when Warlock shapeshifted, he curses a crewmate.
+If Warlock kills another crewmate, the cursed crewmate will kill the nearest crewmate.

 ## Mode